rl-institut/multi-vector-simulator/docs/Overview.rst

      - Expected Result
    * - Comparing FIT to LCOE_ASSET
      - Invest is maximum allowed capacity of asset for FIT values larger than LCOE_ASSET

+Comparison to Other Models
+##########################

+So far, the MVS' results for a sector coupled system (electricity + hydrogen) are compared to those of HOMER for the same exact system.
+This comparison is important to highlight the similarities and differences between the two optimization models.
+On the electricity side, most of the values are comparable and in the same order of magnitude.
+The differences mainly show on the hydrogen part in terms of investment in an electrolyzer capacity (component linking the two sectors) and the values related to that.
+On another note, both models have different approaches for calculating the value of the levelized cost of a certain energy carrier and therefore the values are apart.

+This validation method is very much in practice.
+However, one model cannot absolutely validate another model or claim that one is better than the other.
+This is why the focus should be on testing the correctness, appropriateness and accuracy of a model vis-à-vis its purpose.
+Since the MVS is an open source tool, it is important to use a validated model for comparison, but also similar open source tools like urbs and Calliope for instance.